kittrellbj/kittrellbj/README.md

 🔭 I’m currently working on Vai, an AI systems platform for organizations who want local/offline artificial intelligence for data privacy.

-🌱 I’m currently working on my Master of Science in Computer Science from the Georgia Institute of Technology.
+🌱 I’m currently working on my Master of Science in Computer Science from the Georgia Institute of Technology. (progress 70%, graduation target December, 2025)

 <!--
 **kittrellbj/kittrellbj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.